DanielEduardoLopez/DataJobs-MX2023/README.md

 File | Description
 --- | ---
 1_DataJobsMX2023_DataCollection.ipynb | Notebook with the Python code for collecting the required data from the OCC website through web scraping.
+Dataset_Raw.csv | Raw data retrieved from the web scraping.